 Even through the 613 laws, God would bring humanity a step closer to understanding love and equality.
 There were laws that showed the principles and values of God's Kingdom.
 Jesus calls many of these, "The weightier matters of the law" (Matthew 23:23), and they include justice, mercy, and faith.
 But even these were still not complete.
 It would be a long road to help humanity understand the principles of love within the law.
 Israel, for hundreds of years, broke many of the laws and ended up in exile in Assyria and Babylon.

 Eventually, the Hebrew people returned to their nation and, having been punished for having disobeyed the law, they were determined to keep it, no matter what.
-But the law, and keeping the law, became an end in and of itself instead of a means to an end, and that end was to experience for themselves and then reveal to others the love God.
+But the law, and keeping the law, became an end in and of itself, instead of a means to an end; and that end was to experience for themselves and then reveal to others, the love of God.
 Instead, they focused on improving their own image by keeping the law.
 They turned the law into longer lists of dos and don’ts.
 They started to believe that it was the law that gave them life, and that the law would save them.
 The truth was, however, the opposite; the law only condemned them, showing them the need of a Savior.

 Then God sent His son.
 Jesus explained and fulfilled the law.
 Many of the teachings of Jesus are about understanding and obeying the Ten Commandments.
 Matthew 5, 6, and 12, and Mark 7 and 12 show how Jesus viewed the law of God.
 Jesus taught that the Ten Commandments go far beyond the plain reading to a deeper spiritual application.
 To look at someone lustfully is to commit adultery in your heart (Matthew 5:28); to be anxious and to trust in wealth instead of God is to serve an idol (Matthew 6:24-34); to not take care of your elderly parents is to dishonor them (Mark 7:9-13); and to do good on the Sabbath is to keep the Sabbath (Matthew 12:1-14).